m-kaiser/Kuenstlerhaus-Wien-Network/README.md

 | wikipedia | link to english, spanish, german or french wikipedia page of an exhibitor |
 | type | two types of nodes “persons” and “exhibitions” |

+### Biographical Data

+The biographical data for most of the Austrian artists was collected during the APIS project between 2015 and 2019 (about Austrian artists described in the Austrian Biographical Encyclopedia).
+A second data sample, describing the life and carreers of German artists (mostly artists from Berlin and Düsseldorf) was compiled in 2020 for comparative purpose.
+All data was referenced with the matching wikidata properties (e.g. was student of, student of (P1066)).
+The exzerpt of biographical encycolpedia articles were made on the basis of an annotation manual developed in course of the APIS project (see publication section below).

 ### Interactive Network Graph
 The interactive Network Graph is built with [Gephi 0.9](https://gephi.org/) and [Retina beta](https://ouestware.gitlab.io/retina/beta/#/).
 Nodes represent exhibitors and exhibitions in this two-mode network.
 Each of the edges is drawn on the basis of a catlogue entry.
 A wide range of filters can be applied for persons in this network (biographical data from wikidata: gender, type, occupation, places, education etc.).
 Additional information about an identified exhibitor can be accessed through a link to a wikipedia page.